mesosphere-backup/dcos-cassandra-service/docs/managing.md

   <tr>
     <td>rack</td>
     <td>string</td>
     <td>The rack assigned to the Cassandra node.
 This property is important for topology-aware replication strategies.
-For the DC/OS Cassandra service all nodes in the cluster should report the same value.</td>
+For the DC/OS Apache Cassandra service all nodes in the cluster should report the same value.</td>
   </tr>

   <tr>